-6.4 Component 4 Coursework Portfolio
+Component 4 - Coursework Portfolio

-50 marks
+Written assignments, 50 marks

-This component description should be read in conjunction with Section 7.1 in this syllabus and the relevant sections of the Cambridge Administrative Guide and the Cambridge Handbook.
+This information should be read in conjunction with the relevant sections of the Cambridge Handbook.

-The forms required for the conduct and assessment of the portfolio may be downloaded from www.cie.org.uk/samples (see Sections 7.1.4 and 7.1.5 for details).
+The forms required for the conduct and assessment of the portfolio may be downloaded from www.cie.org.uk/samples (see page 21 and page 22 for details).

-Candidates are eligible for grades A-G on this component (and A\ at syllabus level if the Extended route is followed).
+Candidates are eligible for grades A-G on this component (and A at syllabus level if the Extended route is followed).

-50% of the total marks available.
+50 per cent of the total marks available.